 This paper examines the usefulness of the Labor Market Conditions Index (LMCI) in forecasting key labor market variables, particularly unemployment rates.
 Using a number of models, we compare out-of-sample forecasts of the unemployment rate with the LMCI to those without the LMCI.
 We also estimate models of the disaggregated unemployment rates by gender, race, and race by gender, with and without the LMCI, to identify disparities in the predictive power of the LMCI for different subgroups.
 Last, to determine how the LMCI performs in the presence of labor market shocks, we compare the forecasting performance of the LMCI during recessionary periods and expansionary periods.
 Out results confirm the potential usefulness of the LMCI as a parsimonious forecasting tool; we find that the LMCI generally improves unemployment forecasts.
 But, disparities exist in the predictive power of the index across subpopulations and the index forecasts slightly better during recessionary periods than expansionary periods.

 THE EFFECT OF A TRADE SHOCK ON GENDER-SPECIFIC LABOR MARKET OUTCOMES IN BRAZIL (UNDER REVIEW AT LABOUR ECONOMICS)

 Countries around the world continue to open their borders to international trade, creating both winners and losers in the process.
 In this paper, I analyze the impact of a trade shock on gender-specific local labor market outcomes in Brazil.
 Using an instrumental variable approach and panel data for the formal labor market in Brazil, I estimate the effect of both increasing imports from China and increasing exports to China on male and female labor market outcomes in Brazil.
 Increased trade with China is associated with increased employment growth for both men and women in the traded and non-traded sectors; women's relative employment position also improves in the non-traded sector.
 Increased trade with China also increases male and female wage growth in both sectors; however, this only translates to improvement in the average wage ratio in the traded sector.
 Breaking the analysis down by skill indicates that trade with China benefits both low-skilled and high-skilled female workers in Brazil.

-LABOR MARKET CONSEQUENCES OF EXPORT COMPETITION WITH CHINA: THE CASE OF BRAZIL (WITH PETER BRUMMUND)
+LABOR MARKET ADJUSTMENTS TO TRADE WITH CHINA: THE CASE OF BRAZIL (WITH PETER BRUMMUND)